lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - `signatures`: The array of bytes65 ethereum signature.
 - `nonce`: The array of the nonce of the address/es that signed the digests.
 This can be obtained via the `getNonce(address address, uint256 channel)` function.
 - `values`: The array of values to be sent to the target contract along the call on each iteration.
-- `_calldata`: The array of call data to be executed.
+- `payloads`: The array of calldata payloads to be executed on the target contract on each iteration.

-_Returns:_ `bytes[]` , an array of returned data as array of abi-decoded bytes of the call on ERC725 smart contract, if the calls succeeded, otherwise revert with a reason-string.
+_Returns:_ `bytes[]` , an array of returned as abi-decoded array of `bytes[]` of the linked target contract, if the calls succeeded, otherwise revert with a reason-string.

 _Requirements:_